XPRNetwork/ts-smart-contract-docs/src/stdlib/action.md

 * ```ts
   function isAccount(name: Name): bool
   ```
-  This function verifies that the name passed as name argument is an existing account.
+  The function only performs the check, but will not throw an error if the name is not an existing account

   The function only preforms the check, but will not unwinds all pending changes if the name is not an existing account

-  If you need to perform check and unwind changes see `check` function
+  If you need to perform check and throw is not satisfied, see `check` function

   **Example**
   ```ts